The Lovers

 The Lovers card is Gemini's own — not just about romance but about the primal choice between two equally real paths.

 Mutable Air, ruled by ☿ Mercury.
-Eleven cards whose symbolism speaks directly to the Gemini archetype — not as fortune-telling but as a mirror that sharpens self-understanding.
+11 cards whose symbolism speaks directly to the Gemini archetype — a mirror, not a forecast.

 The Seven of Swords moves at night carrying too many blades — Gemini knows the cost of the indirect approach.